gubaruch/Data-mesh-util/README.md

 `python 2_consumer_request_access.py --database_name <database from the central mesh account> --tables usecase* --request_permissions Select`

-the subscription will be stored in a dynamodb table.
+The subscription will be stored in a dynamodb table.

-you can now run  step 2_5_list_pending_access_requests.py using the following command:
+23. You can now run  step 2_5_list_pending_access_requests.py using the following command:

 `python 2_5_list_pending_access_requests.py`

-this will help us see exactly what the pending requests are for the central account to aprove and provide premissions .
+This will help us see exactly what the pending requests are for the central account to aprove and provide premissions .

-here is an example of the output of this step :
+Here is an example of the output of this step :

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(21).png)

-now , we are ready for step 3 , granting data product access.
+now , we are ready for the next step , granting data product access.

-for running the data prdouct access script you need to provide the following arguments are required: --subscription_id, —grant_permissions, —approval_notes.
+24. For running the data prdouct access script you need to provide the following arguments are required: --subscription_id, --grant_permissions, --approval_notes.

-the subscription id can be retrieved from the output of step 2_5_list_pending_access_requests , for grant premissions we will provide SELECT premissions .
+The subscription id can be retrieved from the output of step 2_5_list_pending_access_requests , for grant premissions we will provide SELECT premissions .

-please save the subscription id  , you will need to use it in step 4 as well .
+Please save the subscription id, you will need to use it in the next step as well .

-here is an example of how the command should look like (use the subscription id that was retrieved in the previous step :
+Run the following command (use the subscription id that was retrieved in the previous step) :

 `python 3_grant_data_product_access.py --subscription_id <your_subscription_id> --grant_permissions SELECT --approval_notes approved`

-once completed , the mesh account provided access to the consumer for the data products.
+Once completed , the mesh account provided access to the consumer for the data products.

-next we will run the final step which is step number 4 . in step 4 the consumer will approve the resource sharing.
+25. Next we will run the final step in which the consumer will approve the resource sharing.

-here is an example of how the command should look like :
+Run the following command (use the subscription id that was retrieved in the step before the previous one)

 `python 4_finalize_subscription_and_query.py --subscription_id <your subsciption_id>`

-you can now log in to the consumer account and verify that the database and tables are seen in lakeformation.
+You can now log in to the consumer account and verify that the database and tables are seen in lakeformation.

-you will see 2 databases , one is coming from the central mesh account , owned by the mesh account .
+You will see 2 databases , one is coming from the central mesh account , owned by the mesh account .

-the other one is a resource link created and owned by the consumer account .  this allows the AWS data analytics and ML services to acess the data .
+The other one is a resource link created and owned by the consumer account .  this allows the AWS data analytics and ML services to acess the data .

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(22).png)

+**Congratulations!! you have now setup the datamesh architecture across the Producer, Consumer and Central governance account.
+You are now ready to progress to the use cases section of the workshop.
+Follow the link below**